MSc

 Psychology

-One of the major strengths of this course is our strong links with local forensic/mental health services.
+One of the major strengths of the Goldsmiths MSc Forensic Psychology is the strong links we have with local forensic/mental health services.
 All successful applicants will be provided with details of available work experience opportunities at the beginning of the academic term.

 What you'll study

-The course will cover the assessment and treatment of offenders, risk assessment methods, and treatment of offenders with mental health and personality disorders.
+The MSc will cover the assessment and treatment of offenders, risk assessment methods, and treatment of offenders with mental health and personality disorders.

 There will be a focus on criminal investigations by examining psychological issues in eyewitness identification, investigative interviewing of witnesses and suspects, psychological profiling and detecting deception.